-The Centre d'histoire de Montreal is a museum dedicated to the history of Montreal.
-It found its home in an old central fire station in 1983.
+The MAM or Centre des mémoires montréalaise Centres is a museum dedicated to the history of Montreal.
+Formerly known as The Montreal History Centre, it found its home in an old central fire station in 1983.
 The fire station, which was built during 1903 and 1904, was designed by Joseph Perrault and Simon Lesage who aimed to give it a Flemish character.
 This made it a unique building in Montreal at that time, a fitting home for a museum of history.
 The museum was originally administered by the Archaeological and Numistmatic Society of Montreal; it became part of the network of cultural centres for Montreal in 1987.

 On the ground floor of the museum you can browse the permanent display which promotes the various events, places and residents of Montreal which have been important in the history of that city.
 There are old maps to study and old photographs to look at.
 There is also a collection of unique objects to browse.
 All these items show moments in Montreal's history that the city can be proud of.